OData/v3ProtocolDocument/OData Atom Format.markdown

 An atom:link element representing the link used to write to the BLOB associated with the entity MUST include an `href` attribute to specify the URI that can be used to write the stream.
 This URI may be relative or absolute.

 ### 6.1.13.
 Entity Properties within a `metadata:properties` Element ###
-The `metadata:properties` element represents a subset of the property values for a resource that are not exclusively mapped to defined or custom elements, as described in [Custom Mapping to Atom Elements]().
+The `metadata:properties` element represents a subset of the property values for an entity that are not exclusively mapped to defined or custom elements, as described in [Custom Mapping to Atom Elements]().
 The `metadata:properties` element MUST be a direct child of the `atom:content` element EXCEPT for the case where the entry represents a media resource, in which case the `metadata:properties` element MUST be a sibling of the `atom:content` element.
-In the case that all properties of the resource are exclusively mapped to defined or custom elements, an empty `metadata:properties` element MAY be present.
+In the case that all properties of the entity are exclusively mapped to defined or custom elements, an empty `metadata:properties` element MAY be present.

 #### 6.1.13.1.
 Entity Property as a `data:[propertyName]` Element ####
-Within the `metadata:properties` element, individual data values of the resource are represented as elements where the name of the element is the name of the resource property within the [OData Data Namespace]().
+Within the `metadata:properties` element, individual data values of the entity are represented as elements where the name of the element is the name of the entity property within the [OData Data Namespace]().

 The `data:[PropertyName]` element MAY include a [`metadata:type`](#DataTyperepresentedusingthemetadata:typeAttribute) attribute to specify the type of the simple- or complex-typed instance.